AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/configure-administer-assets-as-a-cloud-service.md

 * How to monitor health of services
 * How to see the running statuses
 * How to get service-level reports like usage, performance, uptime, etc.
 * Enable asset download by configuring the download servlet.
-It is disbaled to prevent DDOS kind of situations.
+It is disabled to prevent DDOS kind of situations.
 * Configure SMTP to enable email notifications.
 * Configure search index and visual search's separate index.
 * Cloud Manager usage, if any that’s relevant here.